Fiat S.p.A.: Brazil

-Fiat Argentina
+Argentina

 Fiat has been present in Argentina since the beginning of the 20th century.
 There was a Fiat manufacturing plant in Córdoba at least as far back as 1954 when Fiat entered into a joint venture with two local companies to manufacture tractors.
 The company was known as Fiat-Concord until 1980.
 In 1959 the construction of a car plant in Caseros was approved, and 1960 saw the production there of the first Argentinian produced Fiat passenger car, a Fiat 600, after the Fiat 1100 Export and after in 1963 the Fiat 1500.
-In 1977 appears the Fiat 133, just a rebadged Seat 133 but made in Argentina.
+In 1977 the Fiat 133 appeared; this was a rebadged SEAT 133, built in Argentina.
 By 1978 a car manufacturing facility was well established in Córdoba, producing Fiat 128s as well as two models which from the Italian perspective belonged in earlier decades, the 125 (with some derivates) and the 600R.

 In 1980 a joint venture with PSA called Sevel Argentina was begun, which lasted until 1995.
 The current day automobile manufacturing started with a new factory opened in Córdoba on 20 December 1996.
 From April 1997 the Siena and Palio models production started.

 Production was suspended in the early 2000s as the Argentinean economy went downhill.
 In 2008 Fiat invested new money and the production of Fiat Siena saloon and the Fiat Palio was started.
 In October 2009, a Fiat Siena HLX becomes the 2 million unit produced by Fiat in Argentina.
 The Fiat Auto Argentina S.A. is Fiat S.p.A. owned company.